See more Summerhouses

 Shire Hampton 10x10 Pent Shiplap Wooden Summer house

-This Hampton 10x10 summerhouse is perfect for use as a summerhouse, workshop or extra storage space.
+This Hampton 10x10 summerhouse with toughened glass is perfect for use as a summerhouse, workshop or extra storage space.
 Assembly required.

 - Assembly required

 - We recommend that summerhouses are sited on pre-laid, level, solid and dry ground, with a foundation of either a wooden shed base, concrete or paving.

 - Only fixings included